No Annual Fee Credit Cards

 For example:

-• Some cards offer sign-up bonuses that make it worthwhile to pay the annual fee on them.
+• Some cards offer rewards point sign-up bonuses that make it worthwhile to pay the annual fee for at least the first year.

-• When the rewards that you may earn on everyday spending far exceed the annual fee, then too you can justify footing the annual fee.
+• When the rewards that you may earn on everyday spending far exceed the annual fee, then too you can justify paying the annual fee.

-• When a card has ongoing travel perks that are worth a lot more than the value of the annual fee.
+• When a card has ongoing travel perks, such as free insurance or airport lounge access, that are worth a lot more than the value of the annual fee.

 Why doesn't every credit card have an annual fee?

-Nearly every credit that earns rewards points comes with an annual fee, which is a contribution towards covering the cost of the benefits they tend to come with such as travel insurance and lounge access.
+Nearly every credit that earns rewards points comes with an annual fee, which is a contribution towards covering the cost of the points and other benefits they tend to come with, such as travel insurance and airport lounge access.

 Pros